Quelklef/gorged/README.md

 # Gorged

-**What:** Gorged remove feeds, recommendation lists, and other browsing/exploration-related elements from websites like YouTube and Reddit
+**What:** Gorged remove feeds, recommendation lists, and other browsing/exploration-related elements from websites like Reddit and Twitter

 **Why:** Social media was incredibly detrimental to my life, so I blocked it on my computer.
 But then I couldn't access these sites *at all*, even for productive/positive tasks.
 The better solution is to leave these websites accessible, but remove their features related to browsing and exploring.
 (I got the idea from a coworker who uses [improvedtube](https://chrome.google.com/webstore/detail/improve-youtube-open-sour/bnomihfieiccainjcjblhegjgglakjdd?hl=en))